-What's new for 2012?
+What's new for 2013?

 - Your mailing address is now required information on Step 1. - Step 6, Figure your income allocable to Illinois, has been modified.
 You must indicate whether your base income or loss is derived inside Illinois only, if it is derived both inside and outside Illinois, or entirely outside Illinois.
 See Specific Instructions for more information. - For tax years ending on or after December 31, 2012, and before December 31, 2014, Schedule NLD, Illinois Net Loss Deduction has been redesigned.
-See Schedule NLD for more information. - If you wish to allow us to speak with your preparer about your return, check the box in Step 10, and see Specific Instructions for more information. - Any tax credit scheduled to expire in 2011, 2012, and 2013, as required in the Illinois Income Tax Act, has been extended by adding five years to the named expiration date. - The New Markets Credit is allowed for qualified investments made between 2008 and 2017 in a community development entity.
-See Schedule 1299-A instructions for more information.

-- For tax years beginning on or after January 1, 2012, a Live Theater Production Tax Credit and a River Edge Historic Preservation Credit are available.
-See Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2012, and on or before December 31, 2016, the Veterans Jobs Credit has been modified to allow a credit for either "qualified veterans" or "qualified unemployed veterans."
+See Schedule NLD for more information. - If you wish to allow us to speak with your preparer about your return, check the box in Step 10, and see Specific Instructions for more information. - For tax years ending on or after December 31, 2012, and on or before December 31, 2016, the Veterans Jobs Credit has been modified to allow a credit for either "qualified veterans" or "qualified unemployed veterans."
 See Schedule 1299-A instructions for more information. - For tax years ending on or after December 31, 2012, a Hospital Credit is available.
-See Schedule 1299-A instructions for more information. - The Enterprise Zone Dividend Subtraction and Enterprise Zone Interest Subtraction have been modified.
-If you are eligible to take these subtractions, do not include any dividends or interest received or accrued on or after August 7, 2012.
-See Schedule 1299-A instructions for more information.
+See Schedule 1299-A instructions for more information. - The Enterprise Zone Dividend Subtraction and Enterprise Zone Interest Subtraction have been eliminated.
+Do not claim a subtraction for these amounts on your Form IL-1120-ST. - The Ex-felons Jobs Credit has been modified.
+The maximum amount of credit that may be claimed for all tax years for wages paid to a particular ex-offender has been raised to \$1,500.
+The definition of a "qualified ex-offender" has also changed.
+See the Specific Instructions on Schedule 1299-A for more information. - For tax years ending on or after December 31, 2013, Illinois lottery winnings and proceeds from sales or other transfers of rights to lottery winnings are sourced to Illinois.